Prograto/OLX-Scraper/README.md

 4️⃣ Run the app
 python app.py

-5️⃣ Open in browser
+5️⃣ Open your browser
 http://127.0.0.1:5000

-You’ll see a search box and a “Scrape” button.
-Enter an OLX search URL or use the default one.
+Use the default OLX URL or paste your own — then click “Scrape”.

-📊 Example
+📊 Example Output

 Input URL: